SW La. nightlife calendar: There’s always something to do - American Press

 Food Trucks at Port Wonder — Fridays and Saturdays through Aug, 2 at Port Wonder, 1011 N. Lakeshore Drive.

-Southwest Louisiana Coin Club Show — 9 a.m.-5 p.m.
-July 12, West Cal Arena & Events Center, 401 Arena Road, Sulphur; admission $2 for adults.
+SC3 Chicken Fest — 9 a.m.
+July 19, West Cal Arena & Events Center, 401 Arena Road; general admission $5 and free for children 2 and under.